 Events content types

-If you already have access to the Events system please see the guide to adding events to the Keele website below.
+If you already have access to the Events system, see the guide below for instructions on adding events to the Keele website.

 University events have a date and keyword search facility here - Events.
 Events are categorised and are added to their own section with a year and month section (similar to the ‘News’ content structure):